Ballantrae

 In the sea there are common harbour and grey seals and in summer basking sharks and porpoises are seen by local fishermen, and the River Stinchar is a well-known and popular salmon river.

 In the woods at Glenapp Castle & Estate there is a wonderful walk where, depending on the time of year, you will see bluebells, daffodils and primroses, and in autumn the beautiful red and orange leaves.
 You can even wander amongst giants, as the estate is home to several Giant Redwood trees.
-There is lots of wildlife to spot, including red and grey squirrels, long tailed tits, grey wagtails, dippers and owls.
+There is lots of wildlife to spot, including red squirrels, long tailed tits, grey wagtails, dippers and owls.

 On the hills and in the fields around Ballantrae there are deer and pheasants to be seen as well as foxes, hares and rabbits, and sparrowhawks and buzzards in the sky.